 3.2.4 Choice of the D Function

-The primary goal of D is to reduce dimensionality while maximizing the underlying variance of the data (so that it becomes seperable between p and n + u), a natural choice for D is Principal Component Analysis[].
+The ideal D has reduced dimensionality while maximizing the underlying variance of the data (so that it becomes separable between p and n + u), a natural choice for computing D is Principal Components Analysis[].
 On very large datasets, however, PCA can become computationally inten- sive, and so we also propose a simpler D function, based on our previous negative algorithm selection algorithm SNOB [].

 3.3 Biased SVM without Tuning